Abstract: Travel Trends 2019 – a review of 10 new travel trends for 2019 and beyond. A guest post.

 This article is a Guest Post from Reza Choudhury, runs an international chauffeur company that helps facilities managers, travel managers, event managers, executives assistants, c-level executives and office managers, arrive at their destination on-time and stress-free.
 All opinions are the author’s alone.

-But despite the challenges of coping with these new trends, many companies are still set to continue their business travel plans for the coming years.
+Despite the challenges of coping with these new travel trends, many companies are still set to continue their business travel plans for the coming years.
 In fact, the 2016 report from Global Business Travel Association forecasted that the global travel spending would advance 5.8% on average for the next five years reaching $1.6 trillion in 2020.

 According to the report, the thriving global economy combined with rapid advancements in technology drives the growth of the business travel industry.
 So, if you think you will be affected by the changes that are currently revolutionizing the corporate travel scene, then you need to make sure you stay informed.

-Read on as we discuss in this post the newest trends shaking up the world of business travel.
+Read on as we discuss in this post the newest travel trends for 2019 and beyond that are shaking up the world of business travel.

 The increasing pervasiveness and adoption of Artificial Intelligence (AI) are one of the major trends observed in the global business travel market.
 With search and booking habits becoming increasingly predictive, providing tailored recommendations ahead of time is now a possibility for travel companies.